 It is preferable to know what company types the IT provider works with, whether it be software product companies, enterprises, IT solution providers or IT consultancies.
 This information helps to identify the company’s focus.

-It is essential to check the market reputation of the IT partner before signing an agreement.
+One of the essential recommendations on how to choose the software development company is to check the market reputation of the IT partner before signing an agreement.
 A common practice is to ask for clients’ references and success stories.
 Sometimes it’s the only way to find out about clients and projects protected by a non-disclosure agreement (NDA) since this information cannot be made available in public on the website.
 Moreover, you can ask for the contacts of the clients representing a particular country or industry.

 Additionally, you can check out the provider’s rating and clients’ reviews on Clutch and GoodFirms.
 It’s better to be certain that your partner has a good market reputation, can follow your business goals, and will deliver the project on time.